 Saving Money = Win-Win

-A 2011 report entitledWORKshift Canada: The Bottom Line on Teleworkestimates the overall savings of telecommuting just two days per week could total over $53 billion a year.
-More recently, a2016 reportfrom San Diego-based Global Workplace Analytics revealed a typical business could save an average of $11,000 per year for each employee working from home.
+An early report in 2011 entitledWORKshift Canada: The Bottom Line on Teleworkestimated the overall savings of telecommuting just two days per week could total over $53 billion a year.
+After a year of monumental migration to remote work and working from home, San Diego-based Global Workplace Analytics revealed a typical business could save an average of $11,000 per year for each employee working from home.

 Just think what this could mean for companies that hire a virtual workforce.
 They could eliminate most, if not all, of the costs of office space, office equipment and human resources while increasing employee retention and productivity.

 Employees can save money, too.
 Many workers, especially in major metropolitan areas, commute to work.
-Global Workplace Analytics estimates that employees working virtually could save between $2,000 and $7,000 per year.
+Couple cost cutting there with home office deductions and the savings add up.
+Global Workplace Analytics estimates that employees working virtually could save between $2,500 and $4,000 per year by working at home half the time.

 Saving money for employers, employees and governments and helping to save the world?
 That’s a win-win-win-win!